SQLProvider

 Parsing the LINQ-expression-tree

 CreateQuery will hit our SqlQueryable<...>'s Provider (IQueryProvider) property.
-LINQ-expression-trees can be kind of recursive type structures, so we it will call CreateQuery for each linq-method.
-We get the expression-tree as parameter, and parse that with (multi-layer-) active patterns.
+LINQ-expression-trees can be recursive type structures, so we will call CreateQuery for each linq-method.
+We get the expression-tree as a parameter and parse that with (multi-layer-) active patterns.

 .Call System.Linq.Queryable.Where(